so008mo/capstone/README.md

-# equalexpertsspringpetclinic
+# springpetcliniccapstone

-This Project is to build a pipeline to deploy the media wiki helm chart to AWS EKS in us-east-1 region.
+This Project is to build a pipeline to deploy the petclinic helm chart to AWS EKS in us-east-1 region.

 Prerequisites to run the code